Givenchy: 2017–2020, Clare Waight Keller

-The House of Givenchy announced the appointment of Clare Waight Keller as artistic director, effective 2 May 2017.
 Waight Keller took on all creative responsibilities, including Women's and Men's Ready-to-wear and accessories collections, as well as Haute Couture.
 Meghan Markle wore a gown from Claire Waight Keller at her wedding to Prince Harry on 19 May 2018.

 After successfully running three consecutive combined shows under the assistance of Keller, the brand announced to bring back the menswear collection calendar for the autumn/winter 2019 season.

-2020-Present, Matthew Williams
+2020–2023, Matthew Williams

 In June 2020, Givenchy announced the hiring of Matthew Williams, a stylist and designer best known for co-founding the influential streetwear brand 1017 ALYX 9SM.
-Williams has brought an edgier aesthetic to Givenchy, and his work is often seen on celebrities such as Kendall Jenner and Bella Hadid.
-The commercial and critical response to his work at Givenchy has been mixed, with Carine Roitfeld saying she cannot identify the Givenchy woman; "it's not a strong DNA."
+Williams brought an edgier aesthetic to Givenchy, with his work often seen on celebrities such as Kendall Jenner and Bella Hadid.
+The commercial and critical response to his work at Givenchy was mixed, with Carine Roitfeld saying she could not identify the Givenchy woman; "it's not a strong DNA."
+In November 2023, Givenchy announced that Williams will be departing the creative director position at the end of 2023.

+2024-present, Sarah Burton

+In July 2024, Alessandro Valenti is appointed as CEO succeeding to Renaud Lesquen.

+British designer Sarah Burton was appointed creative director of the house in September of 2024.
+Her first collection for the house was shown in March 2025, with publications including The New York Times, L'Officiel USA, and Interview saying that Burton reinterpreted and updated the houses heritage for the contemporary woman with The New York Times saying that she "excised the ghost of Audrey [Hepburn] (…) and replaced her with a different kind of woman".
+The Independent stated that the show was a reset for the brand which had been struggling to find its footing in recent years.

+Other activities

+In 2001, Givenchy entered into licensing agreements with De Rigo for eyewear and with Rossi Moda for shoes, respectively.

+In 2000, Givenchy decided to discontinue Vision, its secondary collection formerly known as Boutiques Givenchy.